widefix/wget/README.md

 ## Usage

 Use the `Wget.call` method to download a file from the internet.
 The method takes two arguments: the URL of the file to download and the filename to save the file as.
-The method will download the file and save it to the specified filename.
+The method will download the file and save it with the specified filename.

-Check the example below:
+Refer to the example below:

 ```ruby
 filename = "test.md"